By Noah Wullkotte

 My suggestion is that if you’re interested in a prop, costume, Christmas decoration or whatever then please visit their website and make a purchase.
 Some companies are even showcasing their products on their Youtube channel.
 Unit 70 Studios does a great job at that.
 There’s also a virtual trade show that will be put on Transworld’s website.
 No, you won’t be able to see the products in person but remember that these vendors are in a bind right now.
 Some might not make it because of how much business they’re losing.

+There are haunts big and small that won’t open this season because of the Coronavirus.
+This includes big ones like Universal Halloween Horror Nights.
 Will the haunt industry survive the Coronavirus?
 Yes, without a doubt it will.
 The world is at a stand still it seems and I’m thankful this didn’t happen during the fall season.
 The haunt industry as we know it would have been altered forever.
 If this doesn’t get under control then some haunts might not be able to survive.
 No one knows the future.
 Will there be a big wave of Coronavirus when it gets cold again?
 I don’t know.

 I’m not scared of actors jumping out at me or that chainsaw maniac around the corner.
 I’m scared of what the Coronavirus is going to do to the industry that I love.
 I’m just a simple haunt reviewer without any skin in the game.
 But my haunt owner friends are hurting.
 They’re nervous and rightfully so.
 Does anyone remember what it was like after 9/11?
 People were afraid to visit haunts and the industry felt it.
 Even if this gets under control, some people will still fear going to haunts which is very sad.
 People have lost their jobs and they might not have extra spending money.